By Joseph Tkach and Neil Earle

 “My name is Michael Anthony and I have a gift for you.
 One million dollars, tax free.”

-Older readers will remember the famous line from the 1950s television series wherein every week a fabulously wealthy – but unknown – benefactor would send his accountant Michael J. Anthony to deliver a check to someone in dire straits.
+As a boy I loved that famous line from the 1950s television series wherein every week a fabulously wealthy – but unknown – benefactor would send his accountant Michael J. Anthony to deliver a check to someone in dire straits.

 Invariably the intended recipient would tend to dismiss the million dollar offer as a joke, a hoax or something worse.